T H E B L A C K S H I P

 A series of creations based on the history of the Black Ships in Yokohama.

 In 1853, the arrival of Commodore Perry and the Black Ships urged Japan to sign the Kanagawa Treaty between Japan and the US, which led to open up the country and facilitate its modernisation.
 Due to the lack of cultural and technological knowledge at the time, Japanese people applied imagination on the gifts brought by Perry.
 They inspired by the content with low accuracy from Kawaraban, newspapers or broadsides with one or two pages of illustrations and writings.
-Four examples of their imaginations present here, including the black ship, the rare horn, the steam train and the telegraph.
+Four examples of their imaginations present here, including the black ship, the rare horn, the steam train, and the telegraph.

-Theme: Artist in Residence Program 2019, BankART Station
+Theme: Artist in Residence Programme 2019, BankART

 Exhibition: Open Studio, BankART Station, Yokohama